webpack/webpack.js.org/content/loaders/bundle-loader.md

 	// var file = require("./file.js");
 });
 // wraps the require in a require.ensure block

+// Multiple callbacks can be added.
+They will be executed in the order of addition. waitForChunk(callbackTwo);
+waitForChunk(callbackThree);
+// If a callback is added after dependencies were loaded, it will be called immediately.
 ```

 The file is requested when you require the bundle loader.
 If you want it to request it lazy, use: